INTRO To AUTHOR KIM MEGAHEE

 Pretty smart.
 Who knew?

 I never thought much about writing when I was young.
 I started my writing career late in life, after talking to a former student and getting harassed by her for not writing down all the stories I was fond of telling over the years.
-After thinking about it, I sat down and wrote a memoir about camping as little kids with my brother.
+After thinking about it, I sat down and wrote a memoir about camping with my brother.
 I showed it to my friend and she passed it on to David Skinner, the editor of the online magazine “SouthernReader.com”.
 It was published in the e-magazine and you can read “The Camping Parachute” at the link below.
 By the way, this e-magazine is a great way to really learn about the Southern United States.
 Oh, and the student who encouraged me?
 Her name is Lisa Love and she is a regular contributor for SouthernReader.com.

 So I wrote “Time Limits” a few years ago and it’s now available in a number of outlets or directly from this website.
 You can purchase it online or on my Bookstore page.

 You can read more about it elsewhere on this website.